 Table of Contents

-LLMs vs Machine Translations : Tapping into the Potential of AI for Efficient Translation Workflow
+First Principles of LLMs vs Machine Translations : Tapping into the Potential of AI for Efficient Localizations & Translations Workflow

 With increasing awareness around AI and the improvement in the general capability of LLMs, one may have some basic questions around translation management systems using MT v/s Translation management systems powered by AI and LLMs.